 About storing the trimmer, you should give it enough time to cool down before storing it away.
 Make sure all the hot mechanical parts are away from any flammable materials.

-After it has cooled down, cover the blades properly, then store it in a safe place which is out of reach of children.
+After it has cooled down, cover the blades properly, then store it in a safe place that is out of reach of children.

 I could have delivered this tip earlier, but I know none of you would like it, as it’s all the boring stuff.
 However, all the boring stuff could have some crucial information hidden in them.